 Of course, there are other types of domestic abuse, but these are the three types that are most often seen by the court.

-Penalties for Domestic Abuse
+Penalties for Domestic Abuse in Iowa

 In regard to sentencing, this is a crime wherein the court is likely to give the offender a harsher sentence because the offender usually lives with the protected party.
 If the offender is convicted of domestic abuse, they will be required to enroll in a domestic abuse program and to complete a certain number of classes before they are discharged from probation.
 There are either 24-week or 36-week domestic abuse classes.
 There is also a women's program.